 But That’s Not my Customer…

 I sat in on a recent industry Zoom call regarding “Identifying Holes in Your SKU Selection in Your Store” by Ben DelGrosso.
 He has an interesting take on inventory management.
-He asked store owners/managers to look at each category i.e. subwoofers, and identify the retail prices of the product.
+He asked store owners/managers to look at each category, i.e., subwoofers, and identify the product’s retail prices.
 Here are some quick examples:

 Subwoofer A @ $99.00

 Subwoofer D @ $349.00

 This shows that you have holes at $199, $249, and $299, something Amazon does not!
 You can discount the subwoofer to meet my customer’s budget, but you are losing profitability (something essential these days).

 I Don’t Need Any More Lines in My Store!

 Maybe it is time to reevaluate your current lines or explore new ones.
 Amazon does this passively because it is consumer-driven.
 If you could increase profitability by adding a subwoofer SKU or two, wouldn’t that be a smart decision?
 Amazon has woofers from $39-$799…if you don’t have a subwoofer at $199 (using the example above), essentially, you are telling the customer to shop on Amazon, another retailer, or online.
 Why would you even chance this?